Veron-kabu/SmartAgro-V-2.0/backend/src/routes/README.md

 # Routes Overview

-This directory contains modular Express routers mounted under the `/api` prefix (except the location router which lives in `models/location.js` currently).
+This directory contains modular Express routers mounted under the `/api` prefix.
 Each file encapsulates a domain area.
 Below is a concise summary of responsibilities and primary endpoints.

 > Status legend: (auth) requires a signed-in user; (role: X) restricts to given roles; (public) no auth.